Anjaneya-Pattanaik/A-Comprehensive-Analysis-of-Infrastructure-and-Technology-in-Achieving-Quality-Education/README.md

 Refer to this: Codes and Programs > Data Analysis and Model Evaluation > Analysis-on-Impact-Of-School-Infratech.pdf

-Repo for fully deployed Prediction Model : https://github.com/Anjaneya-Pattanaik/AI-Based-Educational-Performance-Prediction-Web-App
+Separate Repo for fully deployed Prediction Model : https://github.com/Anjaneya-Pattanaik/AI-Based-Educational-Performance-Prediction-Web-App